 This series is designed for a variety of learners in a variety of contexts.
 As a result, some content is available in several forms.

 - Theoretical information exists in video and written form at the beginning of each unit.
 I advise you to learn from the video and use the text as a reference.

-- Scores for the play-along exercises and compositions can be accessed as a printable collection in the Appendix and can be viewed online in each unit.
+- Scores for the play-along exercises and compositions can be accessed as a PDF printable collection in the Appendix and can be viewed online in each unit.
 I strongly advise you to sight-read from the hard copies.

 - Audio files of the play-along exercises and compositions can be accessed at end of each unit and as a downloadable collection of MP3s in the Appendix.